 What do you think who are you protecting?
 Are you really protecting Pete or just protecting the concept of Pete in ‘your head’?

-During the ten-year friendship, an intricately detailed mental concept of Pete has been built up in ‘your’ brain.
+During the ten-year friendship, an intricately detailed mental concept of Pete has been built up in your brain.
 This concept is compounded of a mental image of his body, his name Pete, the sound of his voice, his habitual reactions to certain circumstances, his likes and dislikes, the stories he frequently tells, and all the good and bad memories of times you spent together.

 This mental image of Pete serves a seemingly quite important job; to be a building block of ‘you’.
-This concept of Pete is a small segment of ‘your’ self.
+This concept of Pete is a small segment of ‘your self’.
 The illusion of ‘I’ lives in almost every concept and all beliefs.
 The ‘I’ is assembled from these small fragments.
 When a part of it is seen through, then the identification with that part is no longer total.
 A segment of ‘you’ is dissolved.

 So, who do ‘you’ protect when protecting ‘your’ friend?

-‘You’ are protecting ‘your’ self.
+‘You’ are protecting ‘your-self‘.

-The self that does not exist.
+The separate self that does not exist other than an idea.